Skip to main content

 npx mcp-ts supabase-init

-This will copy the migration files to your local ./supabase/migrations/ folder.
+This copies the provider migrations from migrations/supabase/ in the package to your local ./supabase/migrations/ folder.

 2. Link your project & push: